liberatr/nettv/README.md

 }
 ```

 This code provides a Block you can enable through Drupal's admin interface.
+I assume you know how to place a block on a Drupal site, even in Drupal 8.
 Once you do, you will see the output from the `getBasicInformation()` method in the body of the block, like this:

 <img src="./block.png" alt="The NetTv Basic Information block in situ" title="The NetTv Basic Information block in situ" />

-Notice that while there are lots of OOP-isms in this project, we never had to use the `new` keyword.
+Notice that while there are lots of OOP-isms in this project, we never really had to use the `new` keyword.
+We are not in the weeds instantiating objects, just snapping together Services, Config and finishing everything off in the Drupal UI.
 Once you learn how to work with Services and Dependency Injection, you'll be thinking at a higher level, and you can just focus on the specific task you're working on.
 This is one of the promises of Drupal, to solve 80% of the problems for you, and let you focus on the 20% of your project that is unique.

 ##Using Service Container for a Block